- The Washington Times - Friday, November 14, 2025

 Also being persecuted is South Korean Rev. Son Hyun-bo, 62, founder and head pastor of Segeroh Presbyterian Church, who has faced similar harsh detention for months.

-Rev. Son, a former South Korean special forces commando, met with activist youth leader Charlie Kirk days before Kirk’s assassination in Utah.
+Rev. Son, a former South Korean special forces commando, met with activist youth leader Charlie Kirk days before Kirk’s assassination in September in Utah.

-Kirk said after his visit to South Korea that, under liberal President Lee Jae-myung, “the country is totally under attack” and that the government is using “lawfare” against conservatives.
+Kirk said after visiting South Korea that, under liberal President Lee Jae-myung, “the country is totally under attack” and that the government is using “lawfare” against conservatives.

-Former House Speaker Newt Gingrich stated in a recent op-ed that anti-religious persecution in South Korea was so serious that Kirk’s last act there several days before he was assassinated was to call Secretary of State Marco Rubio to warn him of a crisis there.
+Former House Speaker Newt Gingrich stated in a recent op-ed that religious persecution in South Korea was so severe that Kirk’s last act there, several days before he was assassinated, was to call Secretary of State Marco Rubio to warn him of a crisis there.

 Mr. Lee “has been moving South Korea toward an anti-religious dictatorial attitude, with his administration locking up a growing number of religious leaders,” Mr. Gingrich said.

-Mr. Gingrich also has called on Mr. Trump to intervene in seeking the release of Mrs. Han on humanitarian grounds.
+Mr. Gingrich also has called on Mr. Trump to intervene in seeking the release of Mrs. Moon on humanitarian grounds.

-South Korea remains politically polarized, and widespread legal offensives were unleashed after the power transfer from conservative President Yoon Suk Yeol to liberal Mr. Lee.
+South Korea remains politically polarized.
+Widespread legal offensives have been unleashed since the power transfer from conservative President Yoon Suk Yeol to liberal Mr. Lee.
 Mr. Lee won the presidency in June after Mr. Yoon’s impeachment for declaring martial law in December.

 Rev. Son is said by his son, Chance, to be in fair health but is suffering from mold in his cell.